johann-solo/oliveandmango.github.io/site/content/blog/2018-11-08-creamy-tuscan-tortellini-soup.md

 </br>
 </br>

-It’s a great soup that my family requested be on rotation which is fine by me.
-Love it when they request simple and quick meals!
+Tortellini is a great soup that my family requested be on rotation, which is fine by me.
+I love it when they request simple and quick meals!
 If you are a fan of warm bowls of comfort like we are then this soup is for you!
 Enjoy!
 </br>
 </br>
 ![Creamy Tuscan Tortellini Soup](/images/uploads/2018_11_08_creamy_tuscan_tortellini_soup_8.jpg)